cryptoadvance/specter-desktop/docs/cypress-testing.md

 # Cypress Tests

 The UI is tested via [cypress](https://www.cypress.io/) which is built with node.js.
 The tests are specified in `cypress.json`.
 One of the challenges here is management of state (specter-folder and state of regtest). cypress is [discouraging](https://docs.cypress.io/guides/references/best-practices.html#Web-Servers) to start/stop the webserver or its prerequisites as part of executing the tests.
 Therefore we need to manage that ourself.

-This has been tested in Linux and MacOS.
-Windows is not supported.
+The below stuff has been tested on Linux and MacOS.
+Linux is fully supported.
+The snapshot functionality unfortunately doesn't work yet on MacOS.
+Windows is not supported at all.

  So the tests in general are designed to run in a strict sequence specified in cypress.json.
 So later tests might need the state created in former tests.